 Göreme: Dinner and Folk Show at a Cave Restaurant

-One of the classics of Cappadocia tours is to make the most of the caves that dot the area and this experience is a great example.
+One of the classic Cappadocia tours is to make the most of the caves that dot the area and this experience is a great example.
 In it, you will visit one of the cave restaurants around Göreme to watch a folk show that includes dances from around Turkey.
 See the national costume and hear the national music including an authentic belly dance.
 Then enjoy a meal with unlimited drinks while the dancers perform.

 Book Cappadocia Caves Hotel at Agoda.com.